Projektträger Jülich

 13:00-15:00 h

-Organisation: BMUKN / BMFTR / Federal Foreign Office
+BMUKN / BMFTR / Federal Foreign Office (AA)

 The reception will serve as a kick-off for the events on board the research vessel METEOR.
 The event will serve as a platform to highlight German activities that support efforts for the sustainable use and protection of the oceans on a national and international level.